microsoft/winget-cli/doc/specs/#1625 - Android app support.md

 A nice feature in the manifest would be for adding the adb install [flags](https://adbshell.com/commands/adb-install) for installation of apps that require it.
 ## UI/UX Design

-Installing a PWA will be similar to installing other application types currently supported by winget, using the install command.
-The -i flag will not be implemented due to it's impracticality.

 An example of the interactive install would look like this: